lunaris/lunaris.github.io/cv.md

 * Administered and configured a wide variety of services across a multitude of platforms and architectures including Java/Spring/Linux and C#/.Net/Windows

+**External lecturer, Department of Computing, Imperial College London**
+<small>*October 2014--December 2014*</small>

+* Taught a course to first-year students in Advanced Functional Programming using Haskell

 **Software engineer, Thomson Reuters Corporation, London**
 <small>*July 2014--January 2015*</small>